ansiblejunky/ansible-configuration-drift/README.md

 ## Solution

-Demo playbook to produce a failure when check mode shows changes are required
+Using a trick using a handler event and checking the `check_mode` variable allows us to produce a failure when configuration drift or compliance issue occurs.
+See details in the code as to how this was implemented.

+Below you will find a demo that shows the 3 main benefits:

+(1) Initially, check mode shows configuration drift or non-compliance by failing after checking all configuration items (2) Run mode allows remediation on the configuration drift (3) Finally, check mode now shows compliance and does not raise an error

 ## Examples